 STUDENTS AT RISK

 StAR was initiated by student organisations (SAIH and NSO) in Norway in 2012.
-The pilot program started in 2015, funded by the Norwegian Ministry of Foreign Affairs (MFA).
+The pilot programme started in 2015.

 Students have always led the way in the fight for change and governments have always looked for ways to neutralize these agents of change.
 By protecting and promoting actors for democratic change, we defend important norms, which in time will help assure a more stable and peaceful world.